StuartCox3107/street-art-at-home/README.md

 [Desktop Wireframe](wireframes/blogdesktop.png) <sub><sup> or </sup></sub>
 [Mobile Wireframe](wireframes/blogmobile.png)

-A simple page with images and detail of added blog items related to the subject areas and designed to showcase the cutting edge.
+A simple page with images and detail of added blog items related to the subject areas and designed to showcase trends & events.

 ### Cities